aguo795-ime/making-journal/journal-pages/week-01.md

 ### AI Usage Statement

-AI tools were used only to refine grammar, clarity, and academic tone after the documentation was completed independently.
-The dataset, observations, visual encoding decisions, and final drawings were produced by myself.
+AI tools were used only to support translation, grammar refinement, and improvement of clarity and academic tone after the documentation had been completed independently.
+All datasets, observations, visual encoding strategies, sketches, mappings, and interaction decisions were produced by myself.
+Google Translate assisted with translation, while ChatGPT supported the organisation and refinement of written reflections rather than generating project content, visual material, or design outcomes.